 The PHRC Chairpersons shall be selected and appointed by the Director and Chair of the PHRC.
 Chairpersons shall be selected from among PHRC members with three (3) or more years of experience.
 There shall be no term limits placed on length of service.
-The Chairpersons shall be provided with orientation and training by the Director and Chair of the PHRC and/or the Director, Human Research Review and Compliance or designee.
+The Chairpersons shall be provided with orientation and training by the Director and Chair of the PHRC and/or by an experienced Administrative Chairperson.
 PHRC Chairpersons shall be required to attend at least one human-subjects protection-related local, regional or national conference every three years.